 The Yellow Ribbon Program

-You must apply for your benefits under the GI bill and you must be entitled to receive 100% of the benefits payable under the Post 9/11 GI Bill® Program.
-In addition, you must be enrolled in one of the following programs at MIT for the 2019–2020 academic year:
+You must apply for your benefits under the GI Bill® and you must be entitled to receive 100% of the benefits payable under the Post 9/11 GI Bill® Program.
+In addition, you must be enrolled in the following program at MIT for the 2021–2022 academic year:

 The awards will be made on a first-come, first-served basis.
 The first eligible students in each school/program who apply for their benefits will receive the award.